lorand1984/image_classification/README.md

 # image_classification

-# deep learning exercises
-This repository contains a collection of deep learning neural networks projects.
+This repository contains convolutional deep learning neural networks projects.

 ## Projects
-* [Dog Breed Classifier](https://github.com/lorand1984/deep_learning_exercises/tree/master/pytorch/dog_breed_classifier): Build a convolutional neural network with PyTorch to classify any image (even an image of a face) as a specific dog breed.
+* [Dog Breed Classifier](https://github.com/lorand1984/image_classification/tree/master/dog_breed_classifier): Build a convolutional neural network, creating a convolutional network from scratch as well as using transfer learning, with PyTorch in ordert to classify any image (even an image of a face) as a specific dog breed.
-* [Image classification](https://github.com/lorand1984/deep_learning_exercises/tree/master/others/image_classification_with_tensor_flow): Build a convlutional neural network with Tensor flow that classifies up to 10 different classes.
+* [Image classification_with_tensor_flow](https://github.com/lorand1984/image_classification/tree/master/image_classification_with_tensor_flow): Build a convlutional neural network with Tensor flow that classifies up to 10 different classes.

 ## Installation
 1. Clone the repository